Vivian Chong

 4) Do not allow your teammates to give you all the credit

-Be vigilant to the tendency for imposters to credit luck, extreme preparation, or their own mentors for their professional successes.
+Be vigilant to the tendency for imposters to credit luck, extreme preparation, or their mentors for their professional successes.

-Women are especially likely to attribute success to luck or their teammates, or credit mentors for achievements while downplaying their own talent and achievement.
+Women are especially likely to attribute success to luck or their teammates or credit mentors for achievements while downplaying their talent and achievement.

-When a teammate with imposter syndrome gives you the credit, express thanks and then highlight in no uncertain terms how she deserves the lion’s share of credit — and explain why.
+When a teammate with imposter syndrome gives you credit, express thanks and then highlight in no uncertain terms how she deserves the lion’s share of credit — and explain why.

 Lastly, I like to share this quote: